 Centralized vs. Decentralized Knowledge Management

-One of the first decisions you’ll need to make is whether to adopt a centralized or decentralized approach to KM.
+One of the first decisions you’ll need to make is whether to adopt a centralized or decentralized methodology to KM.
 Each has its strengths and challenges, and the right choice depends on your organization’s size, culture, and objectives.

 Centralized Knowledge Management